Intellivision: Competition and market crash

 Amid the flurry of new hardware and software development, there was trouble for the Intellivision.
 New game systems (ColecoVision and Atari 5200) introduced in 1982 took advantage of falling RAM prices to offer graphics closer to arcade quality.
 In 1983, the price of home computers, particularly the Commodore 64, came down drastically to compete with video game system sales.
 The market became flooded with hardware and software, and retailers were ill-equipped to cope.
 In spring 1983, hiring at Mattel Electronics came to a halt.

 At the June 1983 Consumer Electronics Show in Chicago, Mattel Electronics had the opportunity to show off all their new products.
 The response was underwhelming.
 Several people in top management positions were replaced due to massive losses.
 On July 12, 1983, Mattel Electronics President Josh Denham was replaced with outsider Mack Morris.
 Morris brought in former Mattel Electronics president and marketing director Jeff Rochlis as a consultant and all projects were under review.
 The Intellivision III was cancelled and then all new hardware development was stopped when 660 jobs were cut on August 4.
 The price of the Intellivision II (which launched at $150 earlier that year) was lowered to $69, and Mattel Electronics was to be a software company.
 However, by October 1983, Electronics' losses were over $280 million for the year and one third of the programming staff were laid off.
-Another third were gone by November, and on January 20, 1984 the remaining programming staff were laid-off.
+Another third were gone by November, and, on January 20, 1984, the remaining programming staff were laid off.
 The Taiwan and French offices continued a little while longer due to contract and legal obligations.
 On February 4, 1984, Mattel sold the Intellivision business for $20 million.
-In 1983, 750,000 Intellivision Master Components were sold, more than three million units from 1980 to 1983.
+In 1983, 750,000 Intellivision Master Components were sold, compared to 1.8 million in 1982.